 Laboratory of Biochemistry and Molecular Biology

-Dr. Malik studies the regulation of gene expression in eukaryotic cells.
-Building on the work of Rockefeller's Robert G. Roeder, research by Dr. Malik and others has contributed to the concept that transcription of messenger RNA genes by RNA polymerase II (Pol II) is a multistep process controlled by the orchestrated action of numerous accessory factors.
-Of these, the so-called general transcription factors (GTFs) typically suffice for accurate, low-level transcription of naked DNA templates in vitro.
-Tissue- and gene-specific targeting of these factors to promoter regions of a given gene is achieved via transcriptional activators, which are responsive to various cellular signals and bind to specific DNA sequences that control expression of the gene.
-Efficient functional coupling of activators and the general transcription machinery is in turn dependent upon certain coactivators, foremost among them being the multisubunit Mediator complex.
-Working in Dr. Roeder’s group, Dr. Malik was among the first to isolate the Mediator.
-He and his colleagues then went on to characterize it extensively, both structurally and functionally.
+Dr. Malik studies regulation of gene expression in eukaryotic cells.
+Building on the work of Rockefeller’s Robert G. Roeder, his research has contributed to the concept that transcription of messenger RNA genes by RNA polymerase II is a multistep process controlled by the orchestrated action of numerous factors.
+These include general transcription factors as well as tissue- and gene-specific factors, which respond to various cellular signals and bind to specific DNA sequences to regulate RNA polymerase II activity.
+Efficient functional coupling of activators and the general machinery is now known to be largely achieved through the multisubunit Mediator coactivator complex.
+Working in Dr. Roeder’s group, Dr. Malik was among the first to isolate and structurally and functionally characterize the Mediator complex.